LinShuhaiLAB/QuanFormer/README.md

 ### Installing and running the application
-To install and run PeakFormer you should do a few simple steps:
+To install and run QuanFormer you should do a few simple steps:
 1. clone the repository:
    ```python
    numpy==1.24.4